Avatar

 Inclusions

-• Accommodation in tents (with Sleeping Bags) on double/triple sharing basis, Separate for men & women
+• Accommodation at homestay in Somwarpet - Multiple sharing rooms separate for men & women

 • 2 Breakfast, 1 Lunch, 1 Dinner